ng-alain/delon/docs/server.en-US.md

 type: Dev
 ---

-`ng-alain` is a single-page application based on the Angular technology stack.
+NG-ALAIN is a single-page application based on the Angular technology stack.
 We provide development models for front-end code and native analog data.
 Work in the form of the Restful API with the server application of any technology stack.
 The basics of interacting with the server are briefly described below.
 ## Front-end request process

-In `ng-alain`, a complete front-end UI interaction to the server-side processing flow looks like this:
+In NG-ALAIN, a complete front-end UI interaction to the server-side processing flow looks like this:

 1. Start Angular for the first time to execute `APP_INITIALIZER`;
 2. UI component interaction;